HCL-TECH-SOFTWARE/hclds-keycloak/docs/customization/custom-themes.md

 > **_Note:_**
 >
-> To override styles from the parent stylesheets it’s important that your stylesheet is listed last.
+> To override styles from the parent stylesheets it is important that your stylesheet is listed last.

 ### Scripts

 A theme can have one or more scripts, to add a script create a file in the `<THEME TYPE>/resources/js` directory of your theme.
-Then add it to the scripts property in theme.properties.
+Then add it to the scripts property in `theme.properties`.

 For example to add script.js to the `hcl-base` create `themes/hcl-base/login/resources/js/script.js` with the following content: